digital-asset/issuance-wopgbnd/README.md

 Runbook for the [testnet issuance #3](/testnet-3.md).

-## Mainnet Issuance - October, 2025
+## Mainnet Issuance - November, 2025

 Runbook for the [mainnet issuance](/mainnet.md).